 Spoleto Festival USA is one of the most recognized and acclaimed art festivals in the world, drawing thousands of visitors to Charleston each spring.
 The festival supports new and innovative works while enhancing public appreciation of the arts- from dance and music to theater and jazz.Visit Website >

-Enjoy a fun and informal early summer evening at Circa 1886 for our first Craft Beer and Blue Jean Dinner.
-Feast on Southern fare prepared by Executive Chef Marc Collins paired with locally brewed beer from Charleston's finest breweries.Visit Website >
+Enjoy a fun and informal early summer evening at Circa 1886 for our second annual Craft Beer and Blue Jeans Dinner.
+Enjoy an outdoor reception in the courtyard before feasting on Southern fare paired with locally brewed beer.Visit Website >

 See and learn about the Holy City in the comfort of a bus.Visit Website >

 Take in the early morning or evening beauty as you stroll South of Broad to the Battery and take in the stunning views of historic homes and the water.

 Discover the natural plants and animals that make the barrier islands of Charleston their home.Visit Website >